-Please lend your voice to the MAPS 2020 visioning process by participating in our survey.
+Please lend your voice to the MAPS 2020 Vision by participating in our survey.

 Our MAPS Campus offers a continuum of leading edge learning where students advance seamlessly through a Chippewa Journey of their own design.
 At the leading edge of connected learning, MAPS provides the advantage of Power Learning, one-to-one device program, to provide every student with the tools necessary to connect with their world and create their own pathway for success.

 Our MAPS community collaborations allow our students to connect with the people and resources needed to build a solid foundation for their future.
 Our engaged MAPS community provides a legacy of positivity, respect, and belonging that encourages our students to be productive citizens of Manistee.

 Our MAPS Campus Culture is designed to prepare all students for success by providing a diverse learning environment which welcomes all students to pursue individualized goals and interests while instilling pride and producing responsible and respectful community members.